Understanding HFO-1234ze and HFA-152a: A Formulato...

 Choose HFA-152a When:

-• The reformulation timeline is critical – HFA-152a exhibits physicochemical properties, including vapour pressure and solubility, that are closer to HFA-134a than those of many next-generation propellants.
+• The reformulation timeline is critical – HFA-152a exhibits physicochemical properties, including vapour pressure and solubility, that are closer to HFA-134a than many next-generation propellants.
 This similarity can reduce formulation redevelopment complexity, enabling faster optimization of suspension stability, valve performance, and dose uniformity.

 • Device transfer is a priority – Its intermediate vapour pressure profile allows HFA-152a to deliver aerosol performance characteristics comparable to legacy propellants, often permitting reuse or minor modification of existing metering valves and actuator designs.
 This can minimize engineering redesign cycles and reduce regulatory bridging requirements for device equivalence.